oils-for-unix/oils/doc/unicode.md

 In contrast, YSH source files must be encoded in UTF-8, including its ASCII subset.
 (TODO: Enforce this with `shopt --set utf8_source`)

-If you use C-escaped strings, then your source file can be ASCII:
+If you write C-escaped strings, then your source file can be ASCII:

     echo $'\u03bc'   # bash style